florentdrilhon/Python_Project/README.md

 So the dataset I am working on is the QSAR biodegradation dataset available here : https://archive.ics.uci.edu/ml/datasets/QSAR+biodegradation
 The purpose of this work is to build a model able to predict if a chemical is ready biodegradable or not.

+The objective I chose is to act on f1-score and the accuracy to provide a polyvalent model.

 To analyse the dataset and construct the model I followed an approach described in the report.pdf file.

 To synthetise here is the summary and some conclusions about the different steps:

 **Data exploratory:**

-*-Structural analysis*

-1000 rows, 41 parameters, a binary target

-*- Content analysis*

-relations between the different features and the target, and among the features themselves.

-*-Relations/Hypothesis check*

-Some of the features seem linked.

 After the exploratory, we conclude that we have a small dataset but fully exploitable because no missing values.
 Nearly all the features seem to be important so the next parts will give us more information about which we keep or not.
+Moreover, we have made several groups of features by identifying relations between them.
+So we have the "number of atoms" group which gather the features about the number of the designated atom present in the chemical, we have the "presence/absence" group which gather the features about presence/absence of certain bonds, and we gather all the continuous features to make it easier to scale them in the future.

 **Preprocessing:**

-*-Structuration of the data*

-encoding of the target, train and test split

-*-Evaluation process*

-Studying the f1-score, the accuracy and the learning curves to look the performance of the models

-*-Feature engineering*

-Creation of new features not convincing.
-Use of a selector to reduce the number of features and avoid the overfitting as the dataset is small.
-Creation of a transformer to scale the continuous features ONLY for the models that need it.

-After the preprocessing, we keep 16 features and add the scaler for the models who need it by creating two different preprocessing pipelines.
+First we structurated the data by encoding the target and spliting the dataset in test and train split.
+Then, after evaluating a first model in overfitting, we chose to reduce the number of features in the model.So, we kept 16 features selected by a recuserive feature elimination selector, and add the scaler for the models who need it by creating two different preprocessing pipelines.
+We tried to created two new features but their results were not convincing.

 **Model selection:**

-*-Model comparison*

-comparison of different models identified for our case -> support vector machine and adaboost seem to be the best models to improve

-*-Hyper-parameters adjustments*

-RandomizedSearchCV to find the best parameters of the models.
-SVM improve while adaBoost is stagnating because the dataset is too small.
+After a comparison of different models identified for our case, support vector machine and adaboost seemed to be the best models to improve.
+Then we used a RandomizedSearchCV to find the best parameters of the models.
+SVM made good progress while adaBoost was stagnating because the dataset is too small.
+Finaly we selected a threshold to maximize the f1-score of the predictions which was our initial goal.

-*-Threshold selection (bonus)*

-Selection of a threshold to maximize the f1-score of the predictions.